stat6250-w18/course-questions-wiki/week-10/README.md

 - *Question* (cli19−stat6250): What is the best practice for moving the column pointer when formatting input.
 - Question(dfei-stat6250): In INPUT statement, what does "comma6." mean?
 - *Question* (shatcher4-stat6250): Explain the three parts of the COMMAw.d informat.
+- *Answer* (sbagdi-stat6250): Three parts of the COMMAw.d informat are- the informat name; value that specifies the width of the field to be read; an optional value that specifies the number of implied decimal places for a value.
 - *Question*(kamirneni-stat6250): What does PAD function do?
 - *Answer*(kamirneni-stat6250): It pads each record with blanks so that all data lines have same length.
 - Question(pcheng14-stat6250):How to set up the default location of the column pointer control is column 2?